Croatia

 Interest rate charged between related parties

-It is possible for the taxpayer to determine the interest charged between related parties in a way stipulated for determining the fees agreed between unrelated parties in general (i.e. in accordance with the arm’s-length principle), under the condition that the same modality of determining interest applies to all financial agreements that taxpayer has with related parties.
-This possibility is very beneficial to taxpayers since it allows them to determine on their own what the market interest rate is in the relations between related entities, which is in accordance with requirements on the application of the arm’s-length principle in business activities with related taxpayers.
-Previously, the regulations stipulated the deemed market interest rate in relations between related entities, and that interest rate did not necessarily correspond to actual market interest rates.
+Besides the market interest rate prescribed by the Minister of Finance, taxpayers can opt to determine the interest rate between related parties in a way stipulated for determining the fees agreed between unrelated parties in general (i.e. in accordance with the arm’s-length principle), under the condition that the same modality of determining interest applies to all financial agreements that taxpayer has with related parties.

 Controlled foreign companies (CFCs)